 Maximize Drawer Sizes

-With so many different drawer sizes in tool chests, you really want to make good use of them.
+With so many different drawer sizes in tool chests, you want to make good use of them.
 The thinnest drawers are excellent for wrenches, screwdrivers, and pliers.
 Medium-sized drawers work well for tape measures, meters, larger hand tools, and socket sets.

 Full-width drawers hold larger tools like long pry bars, 2-foot levels, and even conduit benders.
 Lastly, tall bottom drawers are perfect for power tools or anything else demanding additional storage.